amielle/kws-transformer/README.md

-# Transformer-based Keyword Spotting
+# Transformer-based Keyword Spotting in Audios
-Assignment 3: Keyword Spotting Using Transformer for EE 298Z Deep Learning (a.dulay)
+Keyword Spotting Using Transformer for EE 298Z Deep Learning

 ## Table of contents
 1. Intro